Key Performance Indicator (KPI) visuals

 A Key Performance Indicator (KPI) is a visual cue that communicates the amount of progress made toward a measurable goal.
-For more information about KPIs, see Microsoft Developer Network.
+For more about KPIs, see Key Performance Indicators (KPIs) in PowerPivot.

 When to use a KPI

 To measure progress.
 Answers the question, "What am I ahead or behind on?"

 To measure distance to a goal.
 Answers the question, "How far ahead or behind am I?"

 A designer bases a KPI visual on a specific measure.
 The intention of the KPI is to help you evaluate the current value and status of a metric against a defined target.
 A KPI visual requires a base measure that evaluates to a value, a target measure or value, and a threshold or goal.